JumiaMDS/.github/README.md

-# Jumia One Global Configurations
+# Jumia One Global Templates